Code of Conduct

 We also strive to make the CBA, both in terms of its office, meetings, events and all other services, a place where people’s wellbeing and mental health are valued and promoted, so that anyone working at the CBA or coming into contact with the charity is encouraged to value and invest in their own health and wellbeing.

-- Ensures that anyone who works or volunteers for the CBA, or accesses its services, has access to proper support and advice if they
+- ensures that anyone who works or volunteers for the CBA, or accesses its services, has access to proper support and advice if they o experience or witness unacceptable behaviour o raise a concern or make an allegation about the actions of others o don’t feel safe

 CBA staff, volunteers (including trustees) and members who access our services are requested to: